Vignette (graphic design)

 A vignette, in graphic design, is a French loanword meaning a unique form for a frame to an image, either illustration or photograph.
 Rather than the image's edges being rectilinear, it is overlaid with decorative artwork featuring a unique outline.
 This is similar to the use of the word in photography, where the edges of an image that has been vignetted are non-linear or sometimes softened with a mask – often a darkroom process of introducing a screen.
 An oval vignette is probably the most common example.

 Originally a vignette was a design of vine-leaves and tendrils (vignette = small vine in French).
 The term was also used for a small embellishment without border, in what otherwise would have been a blank space, such as that found on a title-page, a headpiece or tailpiece.

-The use in modern graphic design is derived from book publishing techniques dating back to the Middle Ages Analytical Bibliography (ca. 1450 to 1800) when a vignette referred to an engraved design printed using a copper-plate press, on a page that has already been printed on using a letter press (Printing press).
+The use in modern graphic design is derived from book publishing techniques dating back to the Middle Ages Analytical Bibliography (c.
+1450–1800) when a vignette referred to an engraved design printed using a copper-plate press, on a page that has already been printed on using a letter press (Printing press).

 Vignettes are sometimes distinguished from other in-text illustrations printed on a copper-plate press by the fact that they do not have a border; such designs usually appear on title-pages only.
 Woodcuts, which are printed on a letterpress and are also used to separate sections or chapters are identified as a headpiece, tailpiece or printer's ornament, depending on shape and position.